 Workshops will be scheduled between Friday 14th September and Friday 21st September.
 Artists must indicate which date they would be available to carry out the workshop.
 Workshops will run from 11 am to 6 pm.

-Places are limited!
+This workshop is free of charge and places are limited!
 Only 3 artists will be selected.

 Workshop schedule and fee

 The day will begin with a discussion of the day’s activities at Despina.
 This will be followed by a site-specific performative exploration and performance moments.
 It will conclude with documentation, discussion and feedback.
 We are able to pay 100 Brazilian Reais for participating in the workshop and performance exchange.
 Participants will also be provided with lunch.
 This project is able to include children under your care, or pay for one day’s childcare.
 If you require this support, please identify this in your application.

 How to apply